Moving sum procedure for change point detection under piecewise linearity: Real data analysis

 \section{Real data analysis}

-We analyse a time series dataset collected from test bearings installed on a shaft as described in \cite{bearing2}.
-Accelerometers were installed on four test bearings, and their vibrations were recorded from February 12th at 10:32:39 to February 19th at 06:22:39 in 2004 ($n = 9830$).
-A failure occurred in one of the bearings, so we focus on the data collected from the faulty bearing.
-We process the dataset by taking a one-minute average, which is shown in the top panel of Figure~\ref{bearing1.compared}.
-We take this approach rather than using the raw time series to rule out the periodic vibration and focus on detecting changes in the trend of the data.
-The thus-obtained dataset has its mean remain stable during the first half of the observed period but after February 16th, an increasing trend appears and severe instabilities are observed from February 17th.
+We analyze a time series dataset described in the Introduction, which is of length $n = 9830$.
+See Figure~\ref{bearing1.plot}.
 We apply the multiscale extension of the MOSUM procedure described in Section~\ref{sec:multiscale} with the set of bandwidths $\mc G = \{100, 200, 300, 500, 800, 1300, 2100\}$.
 The estimated change points are shown in the top panel of Figure~\ref{bearing1.compared}, along with the estimator of the piecewise linear signal.
-There are 19 change points detected, and many of them are detected after February 16th.
-This agrees that the series is unstable and more variable in the second half of the observation period.
+There are $19$ change points detected, and many of them are detected after February 16th.
+Although omitted here, there is little autocorrelation left in the residuals from the piecewise linear fit to the data, which supports using a MOSUM-based variance estimator in~\eqref{sigma_k} rather than an estimator of LRV.

-For comparison, we apply NOT.pwLin and the methods that detect change points under piecewise constant modelling, which are NOT.pwConst (see Section~\ref{sec:sim:three}) and MOSUM.pwConst, the multiscale MOSUM procedure combined with the bottom-up merging \citep{messer2014} as implemented in \cite{cho2019}; for the latter, we adopt the same bandwidths.
-Figure~\ref{bearing1.compared} shows that MOSUM.pwConst detects more change points than our method, possibly as it tries to approximate a signal with trends changes using a piecewise constant signal.